 \section{Conclusion}

-In this work we propose a geometric moment-based deep learning model that explicitly captures the shape-related information in a end-to-end learnable fashion.
-The DGM model is shown to improve interpretability of features, while also learning discriminative features.
-The quantitative and qualitative results on standard datasets on image classification as well as segmentation show that our method performs better than the corresponding baseline and standard ResNet models.
-In addition, DGM model provides easy interpretability at different levels in the network while also providing ease of finetuning on a given dataset.
-Further, our model captures the object's shape even under extreme affine and color aberrations, while also performing better than existing approaches.
-We believe that DGM has the potential to improve the performance of other vision tasks such as object detection and generation and can be generalized to other modalities like video, RGBD, and volumetric data.
+In this work, we propose a geometric moment-based deep learning model that explicitly captures shape-related information in an end-to-end learnable fashion.
+The DGM model improves the interpretability of features while also learning discriminative features.
+The quantitative and qualitative results on standard image classification and segmentation datasets show that our method performs better than the corresponding baseline and standard ResNet models.
+In addition, the DGM model provides easy interpretability at different levels while also providing ease of finetuning on a given dataset.
+Further, our model captures the object's shape even under extreme affine and color aberrations while performing better than existing approaches.
+We believe that DGM can improve the performance of other vision tasks, such as object detection and generation, and can be generalized to other modalities like video, RGBD, and volumetric data. {